jamacio/invisible-notepad/README.md

 ## Installation & Update Script

-To install or update Invisible Notepad, you should run the install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:
+To install or update Invisible Notepad, you can use the automated installer.
+The script will automatically install dependencies when run non-interactively:

+### Automatic Installation (Recommended)

 ```bash
 curl -o- https://raw.githubusercontent.com/jamacio/invisible-notepad/main/install.sh | bash